Chairman, Statistics Committee Park City / Deer Valley

 More Q&A

 Park City and Deer Valley real estate has held up relatively well compared to other mountain resort towns and the American real estate market in general.
-Unlike Las Vegas, South Florida, Phoenix, and parts of California, the market here has not been decimated, but it is off between 20% and 35% from its highs in 2005-2006.
-This is in line with most of the rest of the country.
-More importantly, the market seems to have stabilized at this level with prices mostly flat for the last year for properties under $2 million.
+Unlike Las Vegas, South Florida, Phoenix, and parts of California, the market here was not decimated, but fell between 20% and 35% from its highs in 2006-2007.
+As of 2018, valuations have in most areas fully recovered to the previous levels, and activity is robust.

 Why are property pricing reports so far off for the Park City and Deer Valley area?